Registration - New and Returning Students

 - Graduate students enrolled in one to eight credits are considered part-time students.

-A full-time student may not schedule an overload of courses without the approval of an academic department chair on a Credit Overload Form.
-An overload is any number of semester credit hours more than 20.
-No more than 24 credits or a total of six courses will be allowed.
-A student will be assessed a per-credit tuition charge for each credit exceeding 20 credits in addition to the full-time tuition charge for that semester; payment for credit overloads is due at the time of registration.
+A full-time student may not schedule an overload of courses without the approval of the department chair of their program on a Credit Overload Form.
+An overload is any number of semester credit hours beyond the number that appears on their graduate degree plan.
+A student will be assessed a per-credit tuition charge for each approved overload credit in addition to the full-time tuition charge for that semester; payment for credit overloads is due at the time of registration.
 Refer to the tuition and fees portion of the catalog for more information.

 Course Changes and Withdrawals